Many people wonder if dogs suffer from depression. The answer is “Yes!”

 Prolonged anxiety leads to depression in dogs.
 In fact, “change” is the number one cause of depression in dogs.

 Fortunately, dogs usually are happy animals and they live for the moment.
 If the depression is not caused by a health problem, most dogs can recover from depression after some time.

 Symptoms of Depression in Dogs

-So how exactly can we tell if a dog is depressed or not?
+So how can you tell if your dog is depressed or not?

 Clinically, canine depression is defined as: